 Confirmation of the tax year and new tax code, and the name of the employer or pension provider that will be using that code.
 The coding notice also shows the previous code number that may have been operated against an employment source.

 Note the tax year that the coding notice refers to: you may receive two PAYE coding notices for different years in the same day’s post.

 The name of your employer or pension provider should not be wrong, but if it is, contact HMRC.

-You should note that if you have two jobs, then HMRC will issue a tax code for each.
-You should cross check them, to make sure that your tax position is correct.
-For example, if you have two jobs, each with the code 1060L, you are receiving double the amount of tax free pay that you are entitled to throughout the year and are at risk of underpaying tax during the year.
-If, however, one job has code 1060L and the other has code BR or 0T, you are more likely to be paying approximately the right amount of tax.
+You should note that if you have two or more jobs or pensions, then HMRC should issue one coding notice, but it will show a tax code for each employer or pension provider to use.
+You should check this, to make sure that your tax position is correct.
+For example, if you have two jobs, and HMRC mistakenly give each employer the code 1100L, you are receiving double the amount of tax free pay that you are entitled to throughout the year and are at risk of underpaying tax during the year.
+If, however, one job has code 1100L and the other has code BR or 0T, you are more likely to be paying approximately the right amount of tax.

 If you have two or more jobs, neither of which pays enough to use up your personal allowance, you can contact HMRC and ask them to split your personal allowance between the jobs.
 This will mean that you do not pay too much tax during the year.

 How HMRC have calculated your tax code